5 Written questions

 5 Matching questions

-- Name two ways you can increase depth of field (other than changing aperture)
+- Name 2 ways you can decrease depth of field

-- a 1) Use a shorter focal length; 2) Move farther away from the subject
+- b 1) Use a longer lens; 2) Move closer to the subject

 5 Multiple choice questions

 - Deselect all photos